jmbh/jmbh.github.io/_posts/2017-02-16-Deconstructing-ME.md

 Note that if we scale both dimensions of the Gaussian to $\mu_1 = \mu_2 = 0$ and $\sigma_1 = \sigma_2 = 1$ the correlation coefficient is equal to the coefficient of the regression of $x_1$ on $x_2$ or vice versa.
 Thus all results obtained here also extend to the regression coefficient that is refered to in the paper.

 Now the authors 'add measurement error' to the two variables which consists of independent Gaussian noise with a variance $k > 0$, where $k$ is a constant.
-Notice that these two variables can also described by a bivariate Gaussian with covariance matrix $\Sigma^N$:
+Notice that these two variables can also described by a bivariate Gaussian with covariance matrix $\Sigma^{ME}$:

-$$ \Sigma^N = \begin{bmatrix}
+$$ \Sigma^{ME} = \begin{bmatrix}
       k & 0           \\[0.3em]
        0           & k
      \end{bmatrix} $$

 Notice that adding 'measurement error' as done by the authors is the same as adding these two Gaussians.
 Addition is a linear transformation and hence the resulting distribution is again a bivariate Gaussian distribution.
-Indeed, it turns out that the covariance matrix $\Sigma^A$ of the resulting bivariate Gaussian is the sum of the covariance matrices $\Sigma$ and $\Sigma^N$ of the two bivariate Gaussians:
+Indeed, it turns out that the covariance matrix $\Sigma^A$ of the resulting bivariate Gaussian is the sum of the covariance matrices $\Sigma$ and $\Sigma^{ME}$ of the two bivariate Gaussians:

 $$ \Sigma^A = \begin{bmatrix}